airbnb/mavericks/docs/core-concepts.md

 #### Accessing state once
 If you just want to retrieve the value of state one time, you can use `withState { state -> ... }`.

-When called from outside a ViewModel, this will _is_ be run synchronously.
+When called from outside a ViewModel, this will be run synchronously.

 #### Triggering state changes
 The ViewModel should expose named functions that can be called by the view.
 For example, a counter view model could expose a function `incrementCount()` to create a clear API accessible to the view.